Form a knitting circle

 The same as a book club, a knitting circle can be the basis for life-long friendships.
 Being united in a common purpose, by knitting for charity, makes the effort even more meaningful.

 How many times have you thought that you would love to get involved in a craft, or a group or do some good in the world.
 Sometimes we are so busy, it all seems way too hard.

-is a really simple way to start.
+This knitting project is a really simple way to start.
 Not expensive, little required and a fantastic outcome.
 Eight people in a group, each knitting 5 squares would be enough for a child's blanket.

 And a great way to kick start a life-long hobby which, apart from knitting for charity, will see you creating many wonderful items of clothing, gifts and perhaps even a heritage blanket for yourself or your loved ones.

 Wool today is exquisite, multi-textured and in every colour imaginable as you can see in the beautiful blanket my mother, Zanny knitted for me.

 This wonderful display of wool is at Purl's Palace, Daylesford, Victoria, Australia, which is well worth a visit.
 You can view her site at www.purlspalace.com